Lone-Star-CyFair/Lone-Star-CyFair.github.io/articles/intro/index.md

 You may run the program now by either running `py greetings.py` or `python greetings.py` in your terminal.
 Note, that the terminal's current directory must be the same one the location of the file.
 You can change your directory with the command `cd`.
 Also note that the terminal is unrelated to Python, and is simply how we run Python.

 ## Exercise
 Write a program which asks the user their age, and print how old they would be in 10 years.
 To do this, you must use the `int` function.
+(Feel free to Google or ask for help!
+Always expect more examples in the upcoming articles, in the case you don't fully get something.)